 Sugaring is a proven method of hair removal that originated in Persia, and you can still find it all over the Arabic world, where it is offered in hamams – the traditional steam baths.

 The sugaring paste – called halawa – is a mixture of natural ingredients including sugar, water, and lemon juice.
 The procedure is similar to waxing.
-You start by mixing the sugaring paste (see recipe below), then apply the paste to your skin and remove unwanted hair by pulling the mixture away.
+You start by mixing the sugaring paste (see recipe below), then apply the paste to your skin and remove unwanted hair by pulling the sticky mixture off.

 Sugaring Paste: The Recipe